ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack main size decreased from 8192 to 4096.
+Stack main size decreased from 8192 to 4096, IMU_GYRO_FFT_MIN increased from 30 to 50.

 ## Commit #788
 ### Hash